stripe-interview/scala-interview-prep/README.md

 At Stripe, our interview process has some interviews where you write code, typically on your personal laptop.

-We'd rather not spend a significant portion of the interview waiting for SBT to download and cache all its dependencies on your laptop.
+We want to avoid spending a significant portion of the interview getting SBT setup on your laptop and waiting for it to download and cache all its dependencies.
 We've created this simple example SBT project to help candidates determine if their laptops are setup to write and build Scala, so the interviews can be about evaluating the candidate, and not the way their environment is setup.

 # Getting Ready